Yunyaonate/BMET2922/test_notes.md

 ## 4. fourBytesToNum()
 cato| comment
 --|--
-Discreption| convert the bytes in the raw message to binary number, and store the data to class for later use Input| raw_message
+Description| convert the bytes in the raw message to binary number, and store the data to class for later use Input| raw_message
 Output| this_message, data.pulse, data.bpm
 Author| Yunyao Duan